funct7/mdn_assignment/CSS/01 Intro to CSS/notes.md

       - The shorthand `margin` and `margin-top`, `margin-right`, `margin-bottom`, and `margin-left` are possible.

   - Note on box properties
     - When two adjacent margins have a different value, only the bigger value is observed.
-The smaller margin is collapsed.
+The smaller margin is collapsed; i.e. `margin = max(boxA.margin, boxB.margin)`
     - When `margin`, `padding`, and/or `border` properties are set, the content area is decreased.
     - The default content `width` is set to 100% of the available space after the `margin`, `border`, and `padding` have been set.
     - The percentage value of `padding` or `margin` is relative to the containing element's value.
     - Margins can accept negative values.
     - Box content heights don't observe percentage lengths.
 They are set to the height of the box content if not set to an absolute height.
     - Borders ignore percentage width settings.
-    - The margin of two adjacent boxes is set to `max(boxA.margin, boxB.margin)`.
     - `box-sizing` property allows user to set the box size according to the external width: i.e. the left end of the border to the right end of the border.

   - Overflow: When the content size to too small to fit the content, `overflow` property can be set to define the behavior in such cases: